Classification of finite $p$-groups by the size of their Schur multipliers: Motivation and Preliminaries

 \section{Motivation and Preliminaries}

-The Schur multiplier, $\mathcal{M}(G), $ of a group $G$ was appeared in works of Schur in $1904$ during works on the projective representation of groups.
-The Schur multiplier was studied by several authors and proved to be an important tools in the classification of $p$-groups.
-For a $p$-group of order $ p^n,$ by a result of Green in \cite{18a}, we have $ |\mathcal{M}(G)|\leq p^{\frac{1}{2}n(n-1)-t(G)} $ for $t(G)\geq 0. $ Several authors tried to characterize the structure of $p$-groups by invoking $t(G). $ The reader can find the structure of $p$-groups when $t(G)\in \{0,\ldots,6\} $ in \cite{2,9,hau,ni12,salemkar,zh}.
-Later in \cite{25}, the first author improved the Green's bound and showed for any non-abelian $p$-groups of order $ p^n $ with $ |G'|=p^k, $ we have He also characterized all of $p$-groups that attain the upper bound when $ m=1. $ Recently in \cite{rai1}, Rai improved this bound.
-He showed for a $p$-group of order $ p^n $ with $ |G'|=p^k $ and $ d(G)=d,$ we have
+The Schur multiplier, $\mathcal{M}(G), $ of a group $G$ first appeared in $1904$ in the work of Schur on projective representations of groups.

-By the same motivation of \cite{hau}, the main part of this paper is devoted to find the structure of all $p$-groups that attain the bound (\ref{kh}), and then we show that all of them are capable.
+The Schur multiplier was studied by several authors and proved to be an important tool in the classification of $p$-groups.
+For a group $G$ of order $ p^n,$ by a result of Green in \cite{18a}, we have $ |\mathcal{M}(G)|\leq p^{\frac{1}{2}n(n-1)-t(G)} $ with $t(G)\geq 0. $ Several authors characterized the structure of $p$-groups by using $t(G). $ The reader can find the structure of $p$-groups when $t(G)\in \{0,\ldots,6\} $ (see \cite{2,9,hau,ni12,salemkar,zh}).
+Later, the first author \cite{25} improved Green's bound and showed for any non-abelian group $G $ of order $ p^n $ with $ |G'|=p^k, $ we have He also characterized all of $p$-groups that attain the upper bound when $ k=1. $ Recently, Rai \cite{rai1} improved this bound.
+He showed for a $p$-group $G $ of order $ p^n $ with $ |G'|=p^k $ and $ d(G)=d,$ we have